karlvr/consistent.js/README.md

 <script id="h1-class-template" type="text/x-hogan-template">heading {{titleClass}}</script>
 ```

-Note that Consistent will re-render the templates each time the scope is applied.
+Note that Consistent will re-render the templates and thus recreate the DOM nodes each time the scope is applied.

-The intention of templates in Consistent is to not create lots of DOM nodes, including using looping and other template
-features.
-This is because Consistent will re-render the template each time the scope is applied, and thus recreate
-the DOM.
-If you are using templates to create a lot of DOM nodes it may be preferable to render the template outside of
+If you need to create a large DOM structure and then have it bound to a scope, consider creating it first using templating and then binding it with Consistent.
-Consistent, and then to bind the scope to the rendered nodes.

 ### Events